eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Knowledge of networking protocol stacks (TCP/IP, HTTPx, DNS).
 	- Familiarity with Kubernetes, Docker, and AWS/GCP.
 + You have knowledge and experience with AWS services, like EC2, S3, etc.
++ skill set for Cloud File System Development Engineer:
+	- Lead technical planning in the cloud file system domain, optimize the overall filesystem architecture, and improve the cloud file system competitiveness.
+	- Improve file system competitive advantages, design and develop key features such as cross-AZ, active-active, and cross-region file system synchronization.
+	- Participate in end-to-end delivery of cloud file services, covering phases such as requirement analysis, module design, development, and rollout.
+Communicate with the customer CTO about HUAWEI CLOUD file system solutions.
+	- PhD in storage, and research background in file systems
+	- Practical experience and extensive knowledge of mainstream distributed file system architectures
++ skill set for Cloud Computing Engineer:
+	- Design and develop the PaaS platform system architecture of cloud computing, including containers, microservices, function computing, and middleware.
+Ensure efficient and secure running of the PaaS cloud platform, and strive to improve code quality, service performance, and user experience.
+	- Participate in open-source projects in the PaaS domain, such as Kubernetes, Docker, Istio, and ServiceComb, and track new technologies and implementation of cloud computing PaaS.
+		* Kubernetes
+		* Docker
+		* Istio
+		* ServiceComb
+	- Fully understand customer requirements and provide technical solutions to resolve problems.
+	- Computer science or related major.
+Proficient in at least one programming language.
+Expertise in Go, Python, and Shell preferred
+	- Expertise in cloud computing technologies such as Kubernetes, OpenStack, and Docker.
+Use or development experience preferred
+	- Solid knowledge of distributed systems, cluster management, and SOA architecture technologies, as well as web frameworks and technologies.
+Experience with large-scale cluster O&M or distributed system software development preferred
+	- Strong interest in technologies.
+Understanding of the architectures and technologies of mainstream commercial cloud service platforms at home and abroad.
+Successful experience completing cloud computing projects preferred
 + skill set:
 	- Distinguished Engineer (Architect) Experiences Platform
 	- You will play a critical role in being our innovative and passionate area lead architect that oversees the main front-end platform that powers splunk core platform.
 You will help forge technical, design, product, and architecture direction for our hybrid strategy that stratifies cloud technologies with desktop web, native mobile, and future form factors that will connect the dots for success with our customers today.
 You work across teams and organizations to ensure that the architecture and design are of high quality, stable, scalable and reliable.
 You will establish the technical architectural standards and drive the overall technical design and best engineering practices through design reviews, architecture reviews, hackathon activities, customer visits and engagement with Ecosystem Partners.